xmartlabs/xmartlabs.github.io/_posts/2016-09-06-Eureka-custom-row-tutorial.md

 }
 ```

 In the first line we say that our row will have a value of type `User` and its cell will be a `UserInfoCell`.
-It is important to note that the type of the value (User) must be the same that we defined for the cell (the generic parameter of our cell).

 Then we defined the required init method, which we have to implement to conform to the `RowType` protocol, and we specify that we want our cell to be created by loading it from the nib file named "UserInfoCell".
 If our cell did not rely on a nib file and we wanted to create it programmatically then we do not have to specify a `cellProvider`.